CITRIS Core Seed Funding

 Primary CategoryAreas of Interest

-• Sustainable transportation and delivery: electrification and other low-carbon solutions
+• Sustainable systems: electrification and other low-carbon solutions, propulsion, next-gen airports

-• Uncrewed flight: route planning, safety systems, algorithms for real-time decision making
+• Uncrewed flight: route planning, safety systems, algorithms for real-time decentralized decision-making

-• Remote sensing technologies: technologies for wildfire management, agriculture, biodiversity conservation, air and water quality, and infrastructure
+• Sensing technologies: technologies for wildfire management, agriculture, biodiversity conservation, air and water quality, and infrastructure

 2. Sustainability and Climate Resilience